 A copy of the City's Traffic Calming Policy can be found here.

-To help with planning and design, the City is working with a team of engineers, landscape architects, traffic planners and community engagement specialists.
-Community input is a key part of this work.
-This includes:
+To assist with the design process, the City is working with a team of engineers, landscape architects, traffic planners and community engagement specialists.

 The City of Langley and the Township of Langley are developing a long-term plan for protecting and improving watershed health in the upper Nicomekl River Watershed (east of 196th Street).